 To get a bit more insight, I thought examining how the British national identity was affected during our shift into power might help unravel this issue.
 I uncovered an interesting article in the American Historical Review, which examines the identity crisis seen in British literature during our quest for independence.
 Although it was not exactly the time frame of our shift to hegemony, I felt it still provided some useful insight.

-identity and to an insistent preoccupation with its constitution: its inherent versus contingent traits, its natural foundations, its boundaries and their possible permeabilities . . .
+“The consequences of this [conflict] . . . led to intense pressures on received understandings of identity and to an insistent preoccupation with its constitution: its inherent versus contingent traits, its natural foundations, its boundaries and their possible permeabilities . . .
 Ultimately, this situation created a sense of an urgent need to counteract the ever-more-apparent inadequacies of familiar notions of identity with new, more reliable ways of conceptualizing differences between people.”

 Now the article cites many examples in literature as to why this claim can be staked but it holds that the American Revolution did cause an identity crisis for the British people.
 If the same power shift envisioned in Fragmentation were to occur, I think we need to take a nod from history and say that we would have our own national identity crisis.